Before you register your interest or apply for nomination, please ensure that you have read all relevant information for the pathway, including:

 The following attributes are used to rank Registrations of Interest.
 Only the most competitive candidates are invited to apply for nomination.

-To qualify for gold, green or orange-plus priority attributes, your employment must meet the $57,000/year or $28.85/hour salary threshold (excluding overtime, penalty rates or casual loading).
+To qualify for gold, green or orange-plus priority attributes, your employment must meet the priority income level of $57,000/year or $28.85/hour salary threshold (excluding overtime, penalty rates or casual loading).

 Candidates with at least one orange-plus priority attribute are considered a high priority.
 After Gold and Green pass holders, they will be the first Orange pass candidates invited to apply for nomination.